wow-actions/wip/README.md

 # WIP Action

 > Sets a pull request status to pending.
-Inspirated by [WIP](https://github.com/wip/app) App.
+Inspirated by [WIP](https://github.com/wip/app) app.

 By default, WIP is setting a pull request status to pending if it finds one of the following terms in the pull request title or label.